dustinpfister/blog_posts/_posts/threejs-examples-hamster-wheel.md

 ## 4 - Conclusion

 So this turned out to be a fun little project, however like always there is still room for more when it comes to having a little fun with this one.
 There is using canvas elements as textures for one or more faces of one or more of the meshes, so that might be a nice addition when it comes to maybe putting a little more time into this one at some point.
+I am thinking about maybe doing something with canvas elements as a way to add some texture when it comes to having some expressions for the face of the guy module, and maybe some more interesting movement for it while I am at it.
+However I think that the wheel model is more or less solid when it comes to what it is that I had in mind for this, that is working just great and I think I am fairly happy with how that came out.